-The AJP recognises and celebrates the substantive contributions and achievements of women and gender-diverse persons.
+The Animal Justice Party (AJP) recognises and celebrates the substantive contributions and achievements of women and gender-diverse persons.
 The AJP wants to see a society where all people are affirmed and valued; however, women and gender-diverse persons presently experience systemic discrimination and inequality.

 As such, the AJP asserts that:

 - gender equality is a fundamental human right and that the health, safety and wellbeing of women, girls and gender-diverse persons is paramount;

 - reforms are essential to address the causes of gender inequality and to protect people against gender-based violence;

 - women and gender-diverse persons must be supported, encouraged and empowered to be present and/or prominent in all areas of society, including politics;

 - everyone must be supported in informed decision-making with respect to gender and sexual identity;

 - there must be zero tolerance of sexism, misogyny and all types of violence (including gender-based violence) and we must work toward gender equality and respect in all areas of society;

 - we must recognise how sexism intersects with other kinds of oppression and discrimination, such as racism and speciesism;

 - we support the use of gender-inclusive language.